-Amalia received her B.Sc. in Statistics from the Institute of Technology Sepuluh Nopember (ITS) in Indonesia in 2005.
-She received her first M.Sc. in Energy and Environmental Management from the University of Twente in 2011.
-She then earned her second M.Sc. in Sustainable Development from Leipzig University in Germany in 2021, with a mobility semester at the University of Graz in Austria.
-Sustainability sciences, social science, technology and innovation management, and rural development studies are among her areas of study.
+She received her B.Sc. in Statistics from the Institute of Technology Sepuluh Nopember (ITS) in Indonesia in 2005.
+Amalia then pursued her first M.Sc. in Energy and Environmental Management at the University of Twente, graduating in 2011, and later obtained a second M.Sc. in Sustainable Development in 2021, a joint degree from Leipzig University in Germany and the University of Graz in Austria.
+Her academic interests encompass sustainability science, social science, technology and innovation management, and development studies.

-Amalia has more than ten years of working experience.
-She previously worked as a Fuel Subsidy Analyst at the Indonesian Ministry of Energy and Mineral Resources, an Energy Efficiency Analyst at the Clinton Foundation, and a Renewable Energy Advisor at the German Agency for International Cooperation, where she managed the Energising Development project in Indonesia.
+With over a decade of professional experience, Amalia has held key roles in both public sector and international organizations.
+She has served as a Fuel Subsidy Analyst at Indonesia’s Ministry of Energy and Mineral Resources, an Energy Efficiency Analyst with the Clinton Foundation, and as a Renewable Energy Advisor at the German Agency for International Cooperation (GIZ), where she managed the Energising Development project in Indonesia.

 Organisations